gnes-ai/gnes/README.md

 ### Take-home messages

-Now that you know how to compose and run a GNES app, let's make a short recap of what we have learned.
+Let's make a short recap of what we have learned.

 - GNES is *all-in-microservice*, there are four fundamental components: preprocessor, encoder, indexer and router.
-- GNES has three runtimes: training, indexing, and querying.
-One can leverage [GNES Flow API](http://doc.gnes.ai/en/latest/api/gnes.flow.html) to clarify *which runtime requires what microservices (defined in the YAML config), and each microservice does what (defined in the component-wise YAML config)*.
+- GNES has three typical workflows: train, index, and query.
+- One can leverage [GNES Flow API](http://doc.gnes.ai/en/latest/api/gnes.flow.html) to define, modify, export or even visualize a workflow.
 - GNES requires an orchestration engine to coordinate all microservices.
 It supports Kubernetes, Docker Swarm,  or built-in multi-process/thread solution.